yuxi-w/Merchant-Portal/README.md

 # Merchant-Portal
-An online portal for ordering items.
+This is a project of an online portal for ordering items.

 Hello!
-This is our project for the course CSI5112 - Software Engineering.
+This is our project for the course CSI5112 - Software Engineering, offered by the EECS.
-We are a group of 5 master's students at uOttawa.
+We are a group of 5 master's students from uOttawa.

 The project includes following topics initially:
 - portal for selecting and ordering items